These days there are many options out there to promote your business and share your ideas–from websites to native applications in marketplaces.

 Development costs, as well as integrating payment options and third-party integrations, are much more flexible and cost-effective with website applications.

-The development hurdles with native applications was mentioned earlier in the article, but it is worth expanding upon, as native app support becomes increasingly more of an issue as your business expands and your code becomes more complex and feature-rich.
+The development hurdles with native applications was mentioned earlier in the article, but it’s worth expanding upon, as native app support becomes increasingly more of an issue as your business expands and your code becomes more complex and feature-rich.

 Multiple codebases means having to support a large number of devices that are continuously being updated and upgraded.
-Web applications can suffer from the same headaches of supporting upgrades, but it is far more manageable and less resource-intensive to operate in a website environment.
+Web applications can suffer from the same headaches of supporting upgrades, but it’s far more manageable and less resource-intensive to operate in a website environment.